 The Bo Yoga® Balance Bar comes in three lengths: 4', 5' and 6', is flexible and padded, and has non-skid ends.
 Both flexibility and non-skid ends are important to how the bar is used.
-Conventional bamboo or dowel bars simply cause too much pressure on the neck or other bones/joints.
+Conventional bamboo, timber or dowel bars potentially cause too much pressure on the neck or other bones/joints.

-Cut from 20mm internal rigid communications conduit (4.5m white PVC), our balance bars aren't padded but they're flexible enough for proper use.
+Cut from 20mm internal rigid communications conduit (stock 4.5m white PVC provides 3 bars), our balance bars aren't padded but they're flexible enough for proper use.
 We've added 25mm rubber tips to minimise skidding.

 This US-based yoga studio offers online courses using the Balance Bar -- Basic Balance, QiGong and Bo Yoga® instructor, etc.